ashanbrown/forbidigo/README.md

 * `package`: a regular expression for the full package import path.
 The package path includes the package version if the package has a version >= 2.
 This is only supported when `analyze_types` is enabled.
+* `ignore`: a list of [file glob strings](https://github.com/bmatcuk/doublestar#patterns).
+If a glob string matches `<package>/<file name>`, the pattern is ignored for the file that is being analyzed.
+A glob string that starts with `!` reverts that.
+All glob strings are checked one-by-one and the end result is then used to decide whether the pattern applies.

 To distinguish such patterns from traditional regular expression patterns, the encoding must start with a `{` or contain line breaks.
 When using just JSON